hypertrack/quickstart-ios/README.md

 ### Set your Publishable Key

-Inside the workspace, you open the Quickstart project.
-Set you Publishable Key inside the placeholder in `AppDelegate.swift` file.
+Open the Quickstart project inside the workspace.
+Set your Publishable Key inside the placeholder in `AppDelegate.swift` file.

 ### You are all set

-Run the app on your phone, and you should see the following control interface.
+Run the app on your phone, and you should see the following control interface:

 <img src="Images/Control_Screen.png" alt="Control Screen" width="320"/>